-Pumps, Motors, and Energy Efficiency - System's Operations continued the pump and motor replacement program and developed energy management strategies and practices to reduce operational pumping costs during semi-peak and peak pumping demand periods.
+Pumps, Motors, and Energy Efficiency - Pumps and Motors Division continued the pump and motor replacement program and developed energy management strategies and practices to reduce operational pumping costs during Time-of-Use pumping periods.
 This resulted in continued energy savings and provided funds for additional pump station replacements and/or the construction of future solar projects.
 All of the newly rebuilt pumps are now constructed with mechanical seals to eliminate the packing leaks caused by wear and tear in the older pump designs.

 The District continued to analyze and change pumping schedules assigned to pump stations to take advantage of the most cost effective rate schedule that applies to the District's pumping demands and needs.
-San Diego Gas and Electric will be implementing changes to the Time-of-Use time periods next fiscal year.
+As recommended by the Comprehensive Energy Program Analysis Report and the Strategic Plan, April 2019, the District implemented pumping strategy changes to minimize the financial impact of San Diego Gas and Electric Time-of-Use rate changes.
 The District has been developing pumping strategies in anticipation of these changes to minimize the financial impact of the new Time-of-Use periods.
 The District is also evaluating increasing the use of its Natural Gas Engines and purchasing Natural Gas on the open market.

 Water Loss and Meter Replacement - The District continued its efforts to survey, verify, and change out the top users' water meters throughout the service area.
 Continued meter maintenance programs provide further field observation of District meters.
 The District was more aggressive in identifying remote blow-off appurtenances and installing security caps to reduce water theft.
 Crews continue to evaluate and survey cross country water mains and their associated appurtenances, through its leak detection program, for potential cross-connections.
-Field personnel continue to aggressively monitor and inspect the distribution system through these various strategies which have steadily reduced unknown water loss acre feet totals.
-For Fiscal Year 2017-18, unaccounted water loss was 4.9% of total water sold.
+Field personnel continue to aggressively monitor and inspect the distribution system through these various strategies.
+For Fiscal Year 2018-19, unaccounted water loss was 5.9% of total water sold.